 The jury, after deliberating four hours following a nine-day trial in federal court in Worcester, found that the former mayor, Lisa A. Wong, made defamatory statements to the media about the firm's client, Scott Heagney, after she had abruptly withdrawn him for consideration as police chief.

 The jury determined that the city excluded Mr. Heagney's name from consideration in part because of a criminal case against him for which no conviction resulted and for which the records were sealed.

-The publication also reported that a $2.25 million settlement and a $1.2 million settlement, both obtained by Jeffrey Catalano and Christine Thompson, were two of the largest 2017 settlements in the commonwealth.
+The publication also reported that a $2.25 million settlement and a $1.2 million settlement, both obtained by the firm, were two of the largest 2017 settlements in the commonwealth.
 Both settlements involved medical malpractice cases.